weihaipy/saiorm/docs/index.rst

         "b": "6",
     }])

-    # use split dict in list, SQL statement will in one line
+    # use split dict in list, SQL will in one line
     table.insert_many({
         "fields": ["a", "b"],
         "values": [